astral-sh/uv/docs/resolution.md

 a specific platform and Python version, enabling users to generate multiple lockfiles for different environments from a single machine.

-_N.B.
+!!! note

     Python's environment markers expose far more information about the current machine than can be expressed by a simple `--python-platform` argument.
-For example, the `platform_version` marker on macOS includes the time at which the kernel was built, which can (in theory) be encoded in package requirements. uv's resolver makes a best-effort attempt to generate a resolution that is compatible with any machine running on the target `--python-platform`, which should be sufficient for most use cases, but may lose fidelity for complex package and platform combinations._
+For example, the `platform_version` marker on macOS includes the time at which the kernel was built, which can (in theory) be encoded in package requirements. uv's resolver makes a best-effort attempt to generate a resolution that is compatible with any machine running on the target `--python-platform`, which should be sufficient for most use cases, but may lose fidelity for complex package and platform combinations.

 ## Time-restricted reproducible resolutions